 Planning a quick visit to family-friendly Amsterdam?
 Here’s our itinerary for a weekend in Amsterdam with kids.

 We arrived on a Friday afternoon and departed on Tuesday morning but managed to see a fair bit considering that jet lag impacted our first day in the city.
 In retrospect though, it would have been nice to have an additional day in Amsterdam just to wander the city.
 This is our itinerary for a long weekend in Amsterdam with kids.

-This article may contain affiliate links which help support the site.
-If you click an affiliate link and make a purchase then we will earn a small commission at no additional cost to you.
+This post may contain affiliate links.
+If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

-Day One – Orientation
+Day One – Orientation to Amsterdam

 Day Two – Museums and a Canal Cruise

 After a quick breakfast at the Starbucks nearest our hotel we headed directly to the Van Gogh Museum on Museumplein via Vondelpark which is the largest city park in Amsterdam.
 Van Gogh is one of our daughter’s favourite artists so she was excited to visit a museum dedicated to his artwork.